EFFECT OF SOIL NUTRIENT VARIATION ON TREE SPECIES COMPOSITION AND DISTRIBUTION IN UNIVERSITY OF UYO, ARBORETUM, NIGERIA

 b.
 Determine importance value index (IVI) of the tree species in the arboretum

 c.
-Determine the tree species dominance and diversity in the arboretum
+Determine the tree species dominance and diversity in the arboretum.

 d.
-Determined the relationship between soil properties and tree species distribution
+Determined the relationship between soil properties and tree species distribution.

 1.4 Justification of the study